chacehoo/maomao_web/content/post/post_2.md

-Our recent research paper "**Development of an ANN-based Building Energy Model for Information-poor Buildings Using Transfer Learning**" was published in *Building Simulation*.
+Our recent research paper entitled "**Development of an ANN-based Building Energy Model for Information-poor Buildings Using Transfer Learning**" was published in *Building Simulation*.

 The full paper can be found [here](https://link.springer.com/article/10.1007/s12273-020-0711-5).